A Geometric Description of Feasible Singular Values in the Tensor Train Format: Abstract

 \section{Abstract}

-Tensors have grown in importance and are applied to an increasing number of fields.
-Crucial in this regard are tensor formats, such as the widespread Tensor Train (TT) decomposition, which represent low rank tensors.
-This multivariate TT-rank and accordant $d-1$ tuples of singular values are based on different matricizations of the same $d$-dimensional tensor.
-While the behavior of these singular values is as essential as in the matrix case $(d=2)$, here the question about the \textit{feasibility} of specific TT-singular values arises: for which prescribed tuples exist correspondent tensors and how is the topology of this set of feasible values? \\ This work is largely based on a connection that we establish to eigenvalues of sums of hermitian matrices.
-After extensive work spanning several centuries, that problem, known for the Horn Conjecture, was basically resolved by Knutson and Tao through the concept of so called \textit{honeycombs}.
-We transfer and expand their and earlier results on that topic and thereby find that the sets of squared, feasible TT-singular values are geometrically described by polyhedral cones, resolving our problem setting to the largest extend.
-Besides necessary inequalities, we also present a linear programming algorithm to check feasibility as well as a simple heuristic, but quite reliable, parallel algorithm to construct tensors with prescribed, feasible singular values.\\
+Tree tensor networks\BC{b1_}{b_} such as the tensor train format are a common tool for high dimensional problems.
+The associated multivariate rank and accordant tuples of singular values are based on different matricizations of the same tensor.
+While the behavior of such is as essential as in the matrix case, here the question about the \textit{feasibility} of specific constellations arises: which prescribed tuples can be realized as singular values of a tensor and what is this feasible set? \\ We first show the equivalence of the \textit{tensor feasibility problem (TFP)} to the \textit{quantum marginal problem (QMP)}.
+In higher dimensions, in case of the tensor train (TT-)format, the conditions for feasibility can be decoupled.
+By present results for three dimensions for the QMP, it then follows that the tuples of squared, feasible TT-singular values form polyhedral cones.
+We further establish a connection to eigenvalue relations of sums of Hermitian matrices, which in turn are described by sets of interlinked, so called \textit{honeycombs}, as they have been introduced by Knutson and Tao.\\ Besides a large class of universal, necessary inequalities as well as the vertex description for a special, simpler instance, we present a linear programming algorithm to check feasibility and a simple, heuristic algorithm to construct representations of tensors with prescribed, feasible TT-singular values in parallel.\\